antony-a1/ivory/doc/dates.md

    - annotate DST overlapped hours with an extra bit in the time field; or
    - offset time by an additional interval to handle the gained time.

-However, both of these things require non-standard treament of "second of day" and will require code changes to ivory to handle.
+However, both of these things require non-standard treatment of "second of day" and will require code changes to ivory to handle.

 To be clear, at this point ivory handles "second of day" based only on